ryanpcmcquen/cheval/README.md

 - Chrome 42+
 - Firefox 41+

+iOS:

+- 10+

 ##### What about other browsers?

-Everywhere else (meaning iOS), it will select the text.
+Everywhere else (old versions of Safari), it will select the text.
 The library detects iDevices and will change the inital button text to `Select text` (to avoid confusing the user).
 After clicking it will say either `Now tap 'Copy'` (iPhone) or `Now tap the text, then 'Copy'` (iPad), to account for the strange behavioral differences of these devices.

 On desktop Safari (< v10), the button will change to `Press Command + C to copy`.